benjaminhpham/Shelfie-Bookshelf-App/README.md

-Shelfie
+# Shelfie

 CodePath WEB103 Final Project

-Designed and developed by: Huy Pham, Hiep Nguyen, Duc Hung Luong
+Designed and developed by: Huy Pham, Hiep Nguyen, Hung Luong

-🔗 Link to deployed app: TBD
+🔗 Link to deployed app:

 ## About